python-dugong/python-dugong/rst/expect100.rst

 the server instead responds with an error, the client can avoid pointless transmission of the request body.

-To use this mechanism with the httpio module, simply pass the *expect100* parameter to `~HTTPConnection.send_request`, and call `~HTTPConnection.read_response` twice: once before sending body data, and a second time to read the final response::
+To use this mechanism with the dugong module, simply pass the *expect100* parameter to `~HTTPConnection.send_request`, and call `~HTTPConnection.read_response` twice: once before sending body data, and a second time to read the final response::